Q&A: High-speed rail 2

 What about fares?

+There has been no announcement on ticket prices.
 The government says its proposals "assume a fares structure in line with that of the existing railway" and that HS2 could generate sufficient demand and revenues without needing to charge premium fares.
 It estimates fare revenues of up to £34bn over a 60-year period.

 Why are ministers so keen on the scheme?